-WM capacity is not simply the ability to store and recall items.
-Instead, working memory is a form of "executive attention", that is, the ability to actively maintain task-relevant and suppress/inhibit task-irrelevant information (Engle 2002).
-WM capacity is thus predicted to enhance the ability to avoid distraction, which is consistent with the evidence showing that individuals with low WM capacity are less able to suppress salient distractors (Gaspar et al. 2016).
-Based on this account, children who undergo WM training should be better able to avoid commission errors in the go/no-go task because the children in this task almost always see symbols that require them to press a button within a very short time interval, placing them in the "go-mode".
+Working memory is one of three core components of executive functioning - with inhibitory control and cognitive flexibility being the other two (Diamond 2013).
+The literature on executive functioning hypothesizes that "working memory and inhibitory control need one another and co-occur", and that "working memory supports inhibitory control" (Diamonds 2013, p.
+143).
+This is also consistent with the view that working memory capacity is crucial for the ability to actively maintain task-relevant and suppress/inhibit task-irrelevant information (Engle 2002).
+WM capacity might thus enhance the ability to avoid distraction, which is consistent with the evidence showing that individuals with low WM capacity are less able to suppress salient distractors (Gaspar et al. 2016).
+Based on this account, WM training may thus generate spillover effects on inhibitory control.
+In the context of the go/no-go task this means that children who undergo WM training should be better able to avoid commission errors because the children in this task almost always see symbols that require them to press a button within a very short time interval, placing them in the "go-mode".
 Occasionally, however, a "no-go" symbol is shown that requires them to refrain from pressing the button.
 In this view, the frequent display of "go" symbols distracts individuals and makes it difficult for those with low WM capacity to maintain the goal and provide the appropriate behavioral response associated with the "no-go" symbols.
+We also measure children's attentional stamina with a letter discrimination task, the so-called "bp task".
+To our knowledge, it is an open question whether WM training improves this aspect of EFs.9